 We are committed to fair dealing with clients… and so we put our money where our mouth is.
 Rather than arbitrarily deriving our compensation from the value of an investor’s portfolio, how much they make a year, the tide, or what phase of the moon it is… we base our fees on the cost of our services, reasonable compensation to the team, and the value we provide.
 We believe that the flat annual fee (broken into easy monthly payments), is the best way to offer: the Financial Life Planning Process, Wealth Oversight, and Financial Advice.
 So that is what we did, we combined them into a more effective and efficient process.

-We strive for the low cost, tax efficient, cost-effective solutions, such as dimensional, factor based investment management.
-After tax money and progress toward you goals are what matter.
+We strive for the diversified, tax efficient, cost-effective solutions; such as dimensional or factor based investment management.
+After tax money and progress toward your goals are what matter.
 One of the ways we can help our clients is by setting up a portfolio that consumers don’t have access to.
 Another way is to keep that portfolio cost as low as possible.

 The financial services industry wants financial advisors to:

-C: Sell you a precious metals or “self banking” scheme where you miss out on the opportunities of leaving your money in the market.
+C: Sell you concentrated precious metals or worse a “self banking” scheme: where you miss out on the opportunities of leaving your money in the market.

-That is because the big companies have to charge unconscionable fees to pay for their massive advertising budgets, downtown palaces, and often for the lawsuits against them.
+That is because the big corporations have to charge unconscionable fees to pay for their massive advertising budgets, downtown palaces, and often for the lawsuits against them.